A1.28: Character and personality

 Exercise 3: Cluster the words

-Instruction: Classify the words according to whether they describe a positive or negative character trait of a person.
+Instruction: Classify the words into two groups according to whether they describe positive or negative personality traits.

 Exercise 4: Translate and use in a sentence